mars-project/mars/docs/source/getting-started.rst

 .. _getting_started:

 Mars leverages parallel and distributed technology to accelerate numpy, pandas, scikit-learn and Python functions.

 There are four main APIs in Mars:

-1. Mars tensor, which mimics numpy API and provide the ability to process large tensors/ndarrays.
+1. Mars tensor, which mimics numpy API and provide ability to process large tensors/ndarrays.
 2. Mars DataFrame, which mimics pandas API and be able to process large DataFrames.
 3. Mars learn, which mimics scikit-learn API and scales machine learning algorithms.
 4. Mars Remote, which provide the ability to execute Python functions in parallel.

-Mars tensor
+Mars Tensor
 ===========

-Mars tensor can be created from numpy ndarray, or reading from external files.
+Mars tensors can be created from numpy ndarrays or external files.

 Creating a Mars tensor from numpy ndarray.